FAQ - Heel Pain

 If you are experiencing pain in the heel of your foot, there are many possible reasons.
 The most common causes of heel pain include blisters, corns, and plantar fasciitis, which is a strained and inflamed ligament in the arch of your foot.
 Heel spurs, or calcium buildup on the bone of your heel, can also be painful.
 Other culprits may be arthritis, Achilles tendinitis, a possible fracture, or a pinched nerve.
 Because there are so many possible causes, it’s best to have a podiatrist examine your foot.

-If you are not sure what is causing your heel pain, visit Dr. Raymond A. DiPretoro Jr. of the Advanced Foot and Ankle Center Inc. right away.
-He can help determine the cause and provide treatment so that you’ll be walking pain-free in no time.
+If you are not sure what is causing your heel pain, visit Dr. Raymond A. DiPretoro Jr.& Dr. Aahba M. Suchak of the Advanced Foot and Ankle Center Inc. right away.
+They can help determine the cause and provide treatment so that you’ll be walking pain-free in no time.
 Choose from three locations in Wilmington, Glasgow and Newark, DE.
-Or call 302-623-4250 to make an appointment today.
+Call (302) 355-0056 to make an appointment today.

 Is running with plantar fasciitis okay?